kiali/kiali/design/KEPS/namespace-discovery/proposal.md

           kubernetes.io/metadata.name: backend-app2
 ```

-An alternative is to keep `deployment.accessible_namespaces` and make it an "internal" field that only the operator sets and not users.
+An alternative (that has been rejected but left here for historical purposes) is to keep `deployment.accessible_namespaces` and make it an "internal" field that only the operator sets and not users.

 ```yaml
 spec: